jennifermarie6sl/interactive-web-visualizations-challenge/README.md

 # Interactive Web Visualizations Challenge
 For this project we created an interactive dashboard on a website that plotted several points of dataset.
-Page linked here:
+Page (including bonus) linked here: https://jennifermarie6sl.github.io/interactive-web-visualizations-challenge/

 In building this dashboard, we've created individual plots that all get updated utilizing a drop down menu.